xeylou/testade.xeylou.fr/content/posts/itop-walkthrough/index.md

 ### confirguration

-The cmdb (organisations, persons, teams etc.) needs to be configured first.
+The cmdb (organizations, persons, teams etc.) needs to be configured first.
 Depending on the company & the infrastructure size, it could take a long time.

 To avoid putting a gigantic amount of screenshots, i made short videos to create different types of basics objects.

-This is not a showcase for iTop, only required functionalities are convered.

 <!--